RedVoxInc/redvox-python-sdk/README.md

 ### Changelog

+### 2.8.5 (2020-05-11)

+* The auth_token CLI field for the data_req CLI command has been renamed to `secret_auth` to better reflect the fact that it is a shared secrete.
+* CLI for data req now makes the shared secret auth key optional dependent on the settings of the remote server.

 ### 2.8.4 (2020-05-07)

 * Add `--protocol` option to redvox-cli when making data request.
 This allows the data client to optionally connect over HTTP (mainly only useful for local testing)